Hidgons/bobo/report_test.md

 # Acknowledgement

 We would like to thank Professor Gregor von Laszweski for all his support in this project.
-We would also like to  the TAs for their extended support and guidance thoughout.
+We would also like to thank the TAs for their support to help me finish this project.